ahamez/protox/README.md

 The `--include-path` option is the same as the option described in section [Specify import path](#specify-import-path).

-The generated file will be usable in any project as long as protox is declared in the dependancies (the generated file is not a standalone, it still needs function from the protox runtime).
+The generated file will be usable in any project as long as protox is declared in the dependancies (the generated file is not a standalone, it still needs functions from the protox runtime).

-If you have large protobuf files, you can use the `--multiple-files` option to speed up real computation time of the generated files:
+If you have large protobuf files, you can use the `--multiple-files` option to generate one file per module.

 ```shell
 mkdir generated
 MIX_ENV=prod mix protox.generate --multiple-files --output-path=generated --include-path=. test/messages.proto test/samples/proto2.proto
 ```

-Doing so, Elixir will be able to parallelize your app file compilations.
+Doing so, Elixir will be able to parallelize the compilation of generated modules.

 ## Types mapping